embuco/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-7](figure/unnamed-chunk-7.png)

 There do appear to be some differences between weekdays and weekends.
-The mysterfy individual looks to exercise weekday mornings and then is reasonably sedentary.
+The mystery individual looks to exercise weekday mornings and then is reasonably sedentary.
 On the weekends, s/he is moderately active throughout the day and stays active later into the evening.